kavbansal/HCI-Assignment2/index.md

 # Closing Thoughts

 As technology continues to advance, universal design will be increasingly important to ensure that no groups of people get left behind by further innovation.
 As the examples discussed highlight, universal design is not exclusive to any particular field, but rather should be adopted in any field or industry where design is involved.
 By carefully considering the 7 principles and applying universal design, designers can create innovative solutions that can seamlessly be used by people of all backgrounds, ages, and abilities.

+## Citations
+Please note that all in-text citation superscripts are clickable to route to the source.
+Images and Videos are also clickable to route to the source.